Akan people: Akan politics

 The Akans are traditionally a Matrilineal people of the African continent.
 Matrilineal inheritance makes it easier to trace the line of succession.
 Within each lineage or House are the branches.
 The chief of a family is called an Abusuapanyin (or family-elder).
-Ranking above a family chief (a family's Abusuapanin) is the clan's chief (or clan's Abusuapanyin).
-These branches are called Jaase or Kitchens.
+Ranking above a family chief (a family's Abusuapanyin) is the clan's chief (or clan's Abusuapanyin).
+These branches are called Jaase/Gyaase or Kitchens.
 Each Kitchen takes its turn to present a candidate for the stool to the kingmakers of the lineage.
 Once accepted their candidate rules till death.
 This means until all the Jaase have presented their candidates they have to wait their turn.

-Akan Kings of whatever rank have other noblemen who serve them as sub-chiefs.
+Akan Kings of whatever rank have other nobleman who serve them as sub-chiefs.
 These sub-chiefs do not have hereditary titles and therefore do not have black stools.
 Besides, each King has a female co-ruler known as the Queen-mother.
-The Queen-mother is more like a figurehead representing the King's or Emperor's eldest sister and hence the mother of the next King or Emperor, she could rule as a King if she wishes (e.g. queen-mothers mainly from the House of Asona clan: Nana Abena Boaa who ruled Offinso 1610–1640, Nana Afia Dokuaa who ruled Akyem Abuakwa 1817–1835, and Nana Yaa Asantewaa who ruled Edweso 1896–1900).
+The Queen-mother is more like a figurehead representing the King's or Emperor's eldest sister and hence the mother of the next King or Emperor, she could rule as a King if she wishes (e.g. queen-mothers mainly from the House of Asona clan: Nana Abena Boaa who ruled Offinso 1610–1640, Nana Afia Dokuaa who ruled Akyem Abuakwa 1817–1835, and Nana Yaa Asantewaa who ruled Edweso 1896–1900) as well as Komfo Muna who ruled Mankessim 1830–1872.
 They present the candidate for consideration as King.
 An assistant king does not have a Queen-mother as his title is not hereditary.

-A Prince or Daakyehen(Fante)(lit Future-king) is any of the members of the lineage eligible to sit on a stool.
-However, not all noblemen or noblewomen are Princes as some may be ineligible.
+A Prince or Daakyehen (Fante, literally Future-king) is any of the members of the lineage eligible to sit on a stool.
+However, not all royals are Princes as some may be ineligible.
 A prince is not necessarily the son of a King but rather the former King's nephew on the mother's side.
-As such, nobles strive to achieve the position of a prince in their families or for their children.
+As such, royals strive to achieve the position of a prince in their families or for their children.
+All Akan clans are considered royal in the context of their matrilineal society.
+Each clan, known as abusua, plays a significant role in inheritance, succession, and the selection of chiefs.
+The eight main Akan clans—Oyoko, Bretuo, Agona, Asona, Asenie, Aduana, Ekuona, and Asakyiri—are integral to the governance of their respective communities.
+Members of these clans are viewed as royals, as chiefs are traditionally chosen from them, reinforcing their royal status within Akan culture.